Welcome to University Student Housing!

 Students are free to display posters and other decorations inside their room.
 The exterior of the door may not have any decorations or other displays.
 University Student Housing staff may place nametags for students on the outside of the door.
 Students will be given the option to post their nametag with their preferred name or blank or not at all.

 Due to potential safety concerns and fire hazards, posters and/or decorations cannot be placed on the window.
-Hanging blankets, sheets, tapestry, or other items (e.g., plants, decorations) that physically or visually restricts or blocks access to the room is prohibited.
+Hanging blankets, sheets, tapestries, or other items (e.g. plants, decorations, window clings, stickers, or paint, etc.) that physically or visually restricts or blocks access to the room is prohibited.
 Window obstruction of any kind is considered a hindrance to egress.
 University-provided window shades are approved by campus Fire Safety personnel.
 Shades and shade hardware should not be tampered with or removed.

 No additional message boards, white boards, or bulletin boards may be hung on the exterior of University Student Housing doors or in the hallways.
 In communities where whiteboards/message boards are already present, any posting, messages, or other displays must conform to the public postings policy listed below.